sailpoint-oss/developer.sailpoint.com/products/tools/sdk/go.md

 ### Search

-To try using the IDN [search functionality](https://developer.sailpoint.com/idn/api/v3/search-post) along with pagination, copy this code into your sdk.go file following the main code:
+To try using the IDN [search functionality](https://developer.sailpoint.com/idn/api/v3/search-post) along with pagination, copy this code into your "sdk.go" file following the main code:

 ```go
 func getSearchResults(ctx context.Context, apiClient *sailpoint.APIClient) {